Back to Blog

 This post outlines the common pitfalls of S3-based image pipelines and compares them to purpose-built alternatives.

-S3 is an object store.
 It does not provide any image-specific functionality, like URL-based transforms or CDN delivery, out of the box.
-Developers must build or bolt on additional components to meet even basic image infrastructure requirements.

 2. No Support for Temporary Uploads